-Auto Insurance Claim Checklist
+The Car Insurance Claim Checklist

-- Make the call: Orient yourself so that you can describe your specific location.
+- Call 911: Orient yourself so that you can describe your specific location.
 If there are injuries or the suspicion of injuries, don’t hesitate to call 911.
 If you’re calling to report the accident, that’s also fine, but just know that the police may not respond, especially if you’re in a parking lot or other private property where they may argue that they don’t have jurisdiction.
 Just know that your insurance company may instruct you to call 911 regardless of the accident particulars.